BullShark/JSpeak/README.md

 ## Installation and Usage

 ### Ubuntu/Debian/Mint:

-*Note:* There is a bug in Mint with it's espeak and pulseaudio, not the app itself.
-However these bugs do not affect the program, and it still opperates just fine and good.

 *Note:* Do not copy and paste the *$* at the beginning of the commands or the *#*.
 The *$* means run as your user.
 The *#* means run as the root user or use sudo if on an Ubuntu/Mint box.